 To make disclosures as required by or in compliance with reasonable requests by regulatory bodies including the General Medical Council or Care Quality Commission, or as otherwise required by law or regulation.

 Where any of the personal information we use contains data concerning health related information and racial or ethnic information, religious or philosophical beliefs, trade union membership data, genetic/ biometric data and sex life or sexual orientation data (together ”sensitive information”), in addition to the above, where you provide this data to us directly through your use of our website or applicable Services, we rely on you having provided us explicit consent to use such data when you provide us with this personal information.

-5. Where we rely on your GP or healthcare provider’s Medical diagnosis or healthcare purposes
+Where we rely on your GP or healthcare provider’s legal basis for processing

-Where any of the personal information we use contains Sensitive Information, in addition to the above, where this data is received from your GP or other healthcare provider we rely on the lawful basis of the GP or healthcare provider to use such data for medical diagnosis or healthcare purposes.
+When delivering services on behalf of GPs or other healthcare providers, we may process personal data that includes Sensitive Information; we rely on the lawful basis of the GP or healthcare provider to use such data for healthcare purposes.

 When will we share your personal information?

 We may share your personal data with additional processors which are typically cloud based software providers whose products and services we use, these include the following:

 - Email, Office software tools and documentation repositories